nidongara/dress-me-up/README.md

 ## Installation

 Requires Maven to build the project.
-Run "mvn install" the the root of the project.
+Run "mvn install" at the root of the project.

 ## Usage